jethomas2020/D3-Challenge/README.md

 ---------------------------------------------
 # Bonus: Impress the Boss with More Options

-Why make a static graphic when D3 lets you interact with your data?  --  More to come in the next repo v2 update...
+Why make a static graphic when D3 lets you interact with your data?

 **Incorporate d3-Tooltip**